Gold and Silver Plated Chess Set

 There are many chess sets advertised as golden, or silver.
 However most of them are made from anything but gold (or silver).
 But there are some sets that are made from those materials – and that is what we are going to look at today.
 However, it should be noted that none of those sets are made from pure gold or pure silver.

-It should be noted that none of those sets are made from pure gold or pure silver.
+It should be noted that none of those Gold and Silver Plated Chess Sets are made from pure gold or pure silver.

 As for silver, it is usually sterling silver not solid silver for the reason that solid silver is rather soft, and sterling silver (a silver alloy containing a little over 92% silver) is much more durable and strong.